SiddhantYerandkar/StackLab-BloggingWebsite/README.md

 ### Installation

-A step-by-step guide on how to install your project locally.
+A step-by-step guide on how to install application and run locally.

 ```bash
 # Clone the repository